 Local SEO industry statistics further reveal that nearly 90% of mobile searches for local stores or businesses end with a call or a visit to the store within 24 hours.
 Given that the projections that mobile devices will handle more than $1.4 trillion in local searches in 2021, the signals for businesses are more than clear: a local SEO strategy is a must.

-Local SEO stats show that over 72% of Google searchers would be more than willing to come to your store if they like what you have to offer in the digital world.
-As long as you are ‘near them’ and ‘close by,’ that is.
+Local SEO stats show that a shocking 88% of Google searchers who conduct searches on their smartphones would be more than willing to come to your store if they like what you have to offer in the digital world.
+Furthermore, they will most likely come within seven days.

 Given that Google My Business is free of charge and considering the benefits it could bring to your local SEO strategy, this stat is shocking.
 With the GMB feature, companies get more than just a business listing; they get a profile where they can easily connect with customers through Google Maps and Search.
 Also, local SEO stats mention 86% of people look up the location of a business on Google Maps so if you are listed on GMB, they will instantly find you.